kylehovey/firewatch-obsidian/firewatches/Ball Mountain.md

 ---
-location: [41.79527777777778, -122.15583333333333]
+location: [39.931666666666665, -122.785]
-tag: firewatch
+tags: [destroyed]
 ---

+# Overview

-[Ball Mountain](http://www.peakbagging.com/CALookoutPhotos/BallMtn.html) sits at 7780', is located in [[Siskiyou County]] and was constructed in 1986.
-It is located in the Klamath national forest.
-It can be found on the Panther Rock USGS topo map.
+Ball Mountain (LO site) sits at 6562', is located in [[Tehama County]] and was constructed in 1973.
+It is located in the Mendocino national forest.
+It can be found on the Ball Mountain USGS topo map.